 Finally, there is the JREALITY program, which generates a virtual mathematical world where visitors can move freely, climb and jump on certain surfaces or fall down.
 The surfaces used in the program are, among others, the Boy surface, an artful torus or a tetranoid.

 There are several mathematical movies shown at the exhibition: The multiply awarded film MESH on discrete mathematics explains the history of discrete geometry and its application to computer graphics.
 Moreover, the film DIMENSIONS is presented.
 It offers a look into the fourth dimension by explaining the stereographic projection on a generally understandable level.
-There is also a short film on algebraic surfaces and the winners of the Math Film Festival 2008 in Germany.
+There is also a short film on algebraic surfaces, a film on elliptic curve cryptography and a collection of the winner films of the Math Film Festival 2008.